OlgaNazarenko/WebPy_HW13/README.md

 For this project was done the following:
 - added a password reset mechanism for a registered user;
 - all environment variables are stored in the .env file and used in the settings.py file [^3]
+- Docker Compose to run the database in the application (Postgres):

+      docker-compose up

 [^1]: Login credentials -> Seoul@example.com
       password -> 123456